 Customizing Vdraft: Ultimate Programmability and Extensibility

-The choice of OLE Automation as the main customizing mechanism for Vdraft again strategically positions the program in the present and future CAD markets.
+The choice of ActiveX Automation as the main customizing mechanism for Vdraft again strategically positions the program in the present and future CAD markets.
 Vdraft's advantage--and the far-reaching implication for the industry, in general--is summed up in one key point:

 OLE AUTOMATION 2.0 MODEL: Vdraft + OLE Automation + 1 Programming Tool = All you need for ultimate program extensibility!

-OLE Automation, Vdraft, and the Future of CAD Customization
+ActiveX Automation, Vdraft, and the Future of CAD Customization

 Again, the beauty of this model with regard to CAD customization is that the user need only learn a single programming protocol instead of the several it used to take to accomplish various customizing tasks in AutoCAD.
-And, again, OLE Automation positions SoftSource Vdraft as a CAD system truly in the vanguard.
+And, again, ActiveX Automation positions SoftSource Vdraft as a CAD system truly in the vanguard.

 * Product Overview